xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-create-android-test-case.md

 To playback the recorded scenario:

-1. Select the test case where you have saved the recorded actions.
+1. Select the test case where you saved the recorded actions.
 2. On the main toolbar, select **Android** device on the drop-down list next to **Run**.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/mobile-recorder-76/Android/android.png" width=35%>